 The inhabitants of Zakopane and the Podhale region form their own ethnic group.
 They are different from the Cracovians, because they have a separate dialect of Polish language, other folklore and folk costumes, completely different mountain architecture, music, dances as well as specific regional cuisine – which you must try.

 As Zakopane is the winter capital of Poland.
 We must mention Sport in this region is very important.
 In the south of Zakopane you can visit ski jumping hill.
-It is built on the slope of Krokiew mountain where trainings and international ski jumping tournaments are held.
+It was built on the slope of Krokiew mountain.
+Where training and international ski jumping tournaments are held.